William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 There are two Snails Greens in Birmingham, the one in Edgbaston, the other in Great Barr.

-The second is also a name no longer in use and refers to a location in Great Barr at the junction of Pages Lane and the Walsall Road.
+The name Snails Green is no longer in use at Great Barr and refers to a location at the junction of Pages Lane and the Walsall Road.
+It is first recorded in a deed of 1638 of the Gough family of Perry Hall and is found variously spelt - Sneals/ Sneales/ Snell/ Snells/ Snails Green.